bear-rsg/landuse-rl/turing-writeup.md

 ## Modifying the Algorithm

+The number of areas, output areas, and input areas are hard-coded in the algorithm.
+These can be edited to suit different sized data, we have only tested on 719 x 4 x 4, but this should work with other sized data sets.

 ### Number of Areas

 This is set to 719 in the code, to match the data supplied by the Turing Institute.
 The code can be modified to use a different number of areas, but the data will need to be modified to match.